 The secret behind a great olive oil shortcrust pastry is choosing a good quality extra-virgin olive oil.

-Make sure you choose an extra-virgin olive oil that is light, not too acidic or fruity, so that it doesn't over-power the delicate flavour of the pastry.
+Choose a light extra-virgin olive oil, not too acidic or fruity, so that it doesn't over-power the delicate flavour of the pastry.

-To achieve a perfect melt-in-your-mouth crumbly texture, remember not to overwork the pastry.
+To achieve the perfect melt-in-your-mouth crumbly texture, do not to overwork the pastry.

 This will ensure that the crust remains flaky and delicate and doesn’t turn tough after baking.